rezahusain/rubric/sdf/final-project/business.md

 Reviewer Name:

 ## Requirements
-[ ] Does the app satisfy the functional requirements?

-[ ] Should have a functional specification document with:
+Should have a functional specification document with:

     [ ] a description of the problem